joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 Network latency on the test environments between components on all Cloud Providers were measured at <5 ms. This is shared as an observation and not as an implicit recommendation.

 We aim to have a "test smart" approach where architectures tested have a good range that can also apply to others.
-Testing focuses on a 10k Linux package installation on GCP as the testing has shown this is a good bellwether for the other architectures and cloud providers and Cloud Native Hybrids.
+Testing focuses on a 10k Linux package installation on GCP as the testing has shown this is a good bellwether for the other architectures and cloud providers as well as Cloud Native Hybrids.

 The Standard Reference Architectures are designed to be platform-agnostic, with everything being run on VMs through [the Linux package](https://docs.gitlab.com/omnibus/).
 While testing occurs primarily on GCP, ad-hoc testing has shown that they perform similarly on hardware with equivalent specs on other Cloud Providers or if run on premises (bare-metal).